unfulvio/wp-php-console/README.md

   - Installing it as any other WordPress plugin from your WordPress admin Plugins page (`Add New`).

   - Downloading a copy from [WordPress.org]((https://wordpress.org/plugins/wp-php-console/)) and uploading it in `wp-php-console` directory into your `wp-content/plugins/` directory or corresponding plugins directory in your installation.
 You can also do this from the WordPress plugins installation admim dashboard pages.

+  - **Note:** If you decide to `git clone` this repository instead, you will need `composer install` to install its dependencies first, or it won't work in WordPress as it is.

 3. Activate the plugin through the `Plugins` admin page in WordPress